the little dog & vulnerability

 he was super gracious and kind, introducing himself as well with his (now calm) dog who turned out to be really sweet, and shared that he was quitting smoking and having a hard moment, too. we both apologized a lot, wished each other well, and thanked each other with full and open hearts. it was humbling, beautiful, hard, and ultimately an amazing experience.

 it took the rest of the walk for me to sit with the gift that had been delivered.
-I’m writing about it this because – even if it seems like a small courage to go introduce myself to a stranger and apologize for my unskillful behavior in a hard time – it was a big deal for me, and I had a (messy) chance to be what I want to be in the world – to move out of contraction and ‘being right’…into openness and connection.
+I’m writing about this because – even if it seems like a small courage to go introduce myself to a stranger and apologize for my unskillful behavior in a hard time – it was a big deal for me, and I had a (messy) chance to be what I want to be in the world – to move out of contraction and ‘being right’…into openness and connection.

 anna